seanblanton/blanton/about.md

 <div class="xs-mb-5">
 	<p>
 	I'm concerned with not just how to do something, but why to do it.
 I like collaborative environments built on transparency and mentorship.
 I design with data whenever possible.
+I spend a lot of time thinking about how to make more scalable, lightweight, modular design systems.
 	</p>

 	<p>